jongwooksi/jongwooksi/README.md

 - **J. Si**, D. Kim, and S. Kim, "Automation of Online to Offline Stores: Extremely Small Yolov8 and Feature-Based Product Recognition", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 17, No. 3, pp.121-129, Jun.
 2024.

-- C. Yoon, S. Yang, J. Park, **J. Si**, Y. Jung, and S. Kim, "Metaverse Virtual Interview Platform Leveraging Generative AI and Speech Recognition, Journal of Korean Institute of Information Technology(JKIIT),  Vol. 22, No. 6, Jun.
+- C. Yoon, S. Yang, J. Park, **J. Si**, Y. Jung, and S. Kim, "Metaverse Virtual Interview Platform Leveraging Generative AI and Speech Recognition", Journal of Korean Institute of Information Technology(JKIIT),  Vol. 22, No. 6, Jun.
 2024.

 - J. Jo, **J. Si** and S. Kim, "Building of 3D Virtual Space in Unreal Engine with Luma AI", Proc.
 Of Korean Institute of Information Technology Conference, pp. 410-411, May.
 2024.